 - Payment method (the type of payment and details of how to make it)

-Quotes are essential for businesses that provide custom jobs.
-For these types of jobs, the provided services can vary and therefore, a standard price list won’t work.
+Quotes are essential for businesses that provide custom jobs and for services.
+Provided services can vary and therefore, a standard price list won’t work.

 Unlike an estimate, the seller must stick to the cost provided and complete all tasks outlined in the quote.
 If the value of the work ends up being more than what was quoted, the seller must still charge the same price.
 To protect yourself from this, you can include terms and conditions that outline what will happen in these instances and the additional charges.